Madhhab

+History / Relationship with politics

+Early Islamic law emerged from a combination of administrative and community-based practices in the conquered territories and shaped by the religious and ethical principles of Islam.
+While retaining certain aspects of pre-Islamic laws and customs —and modifying others— this legal system aimed to establish norms of Islamic conduct and resolving disputes arising within the community.
+This was a gradual process of development —taking place within the cultural and political context of the era and region— amidst retrospective constructs and traditions that reflected the understandings and solutions of the social fabric; it unfolded in circles of learning where students and aspiring scholars gathered to acquire knowledge from a local master and deliberate on religious matters—circles that would later come to be known as schools of law.

+While the Sunni tradition (Hanafi, Maliki, Shafi'i, Hanbali) provided a broad jurisprudence in practical matters, its legal framework developed under the shadow of the Umayyad and Abbasid state apparatuses, prioritizing political stability, communal cohesion, and a public law rooted in Qurayshi lineage.

+Conversely, Shi'a schools (Twelver, Zaidi, Ismaili) grounded both political and religious legitimacy in the theology of the Imamate, framing authority as an exclusive, divinely appointed right reserved for the infallible progeny of the Ahl al-Bayt.
+In radical opposition to both of these lineage- and charisma-centered aristocracies, the Ibadi school—derived from the moderate wing of the Kharijite movement—rejected tribal and genealogical elitism, advocating for a merit-based, elective, and accountable model of public governance that eventually became predominant in Oman.

+Ultimately, each legal school developed its distinct scriptural canon, hadith collections, and hermeneutical methodologies primarily to substantiate and legitimize its underlying political philosophy and framework of authority.

 "Ancient" schools

-According to John Burton, "modern research shows" that fiqh was first "regionally organized" with "considerable disagreement and variety of view."
+According to John Burton, "modern research shows" that fiqh was first "regionally organized" with "considerable disagreement and variety of view".
 In the second century of Islam, schools of fiqh were noted for the loyalty of their jurists to the legal practices of their local communities, whether Mecca, Kufa, Basra, Syria, etc. (Egypt's school in Fustat was a branch of Medina's school of law and followed such practices—up until the end of the 8th century—as basing verdict on one single witness, not two, and the oath of the claimant.
 Its principal jurist in the second half of the 8th century was al-Layth b.
 Sa'd.)
 Al-Shafiʽi wrote that, "every capital of the Muslims is a seat of learning whose people follow the opinion of one of their countrymen in most of his teachings".

-The "real basis" of legal doctrine in these "ancient schools" was not a body of reports of Muhammad's sayings, doings, silent approval (the ahadith) or even those of his Companions, but the "living tradition" of the school as "expressed in the consensus of the scholars", according to Joseph Schacht.
+The "real basis" of legal doctrine in these "ancient schools" was not a body of reports of Muhammad's sayings, doings, silent approval (the Hadith) or even those of his Companions, but the "living tradition" of the school as "expressed in the consensus of the scholars", according to Joseph Schacht.